flipxcrsp/Kojo_Product_Observations/README.md

 ## Construction-Centric Design

-> Kojo is clearly built for construction.
+> Kojo is obviously built for construction.

 Leaning into: